 China announces three-child policy, in major policy shift

-BEIJING: China announced on Monday (May 31) that each couple would be permitted to have up to three children, a major policy shift from the existing limit of two children after recent data showed a dramatic decline in births in the world's most populous country.
+BEIJING: China announced on Monday (May 31) that married couples may have up to three children, a major policy shift from the existing limit of two after recent data showed a dramatic decline in births in the world's most populous country.

 The change was approved during a politburo meeting chaired by President Xi Jinping, the official news agency Xinhua reported.